SofiiaMoroz/first-project/README.md

-This is my first expirience working with **Angular**.
-I was learning some really basic things: how to use CLI, how to create an app, components, what every file is build for etc.
+This is my first experience working with **Angular**.
+I was learning some really basic things: how to use CLI, how to create an app, components, what every file is built for, etc.